gotwarlost/istanbul/README.md

               files.
 Exits 1 if thresholds are not met, 0 otherwise

+      check-file-coverage
+              checks file coverage from coverage JSON files against coverage thresholds.
+Exits 1 if file thresholds are not met, 0 otherwise

       cover   transparently adds coverage information to a node command.
 Saves coverage.json and reports at the end of execution